Neuro-Ophthalmology

 Eye care for neurological vision problems in San Diego

-Because the relationship between the brain and the eyes is so complex, neuro-ophthalmological conditions require experts who can examine a patient’s history, symptoms, test results and other information to find a precise diagnosis.
+Because the relationship between the brain and the eyes is so complex, neuro-ophthalmic conditions require experts who can examine a patient’s history, symptoms, test results and other information to find a precise diagnosis.

-Scripps has some of the most experienced neuro-ophthalmologists in San Diego.
-Our specialists carefully examine each patient, determine what is causing the eye problem, and develop a comprehensive treatment plan.
+Scripps has an experienced neuro-ophthalmologist, who carefully examines each patient, determines what is causing the eye problem, and develops a comprehensive treatment plan.

 In addition, Scripps offers a wide range of referral options, including traditional ophthalmologists, neurologists, headache specialists and other specialists who can help you find relief from your specific symptoms.